 - Confirm that spelling and dates are consistent between the main text and the reference list.

 - Any parenthetical notes or footnotes should be kept short and to a minimum.
+Please use Footnotes if needed, and not Endnotes.

 IN-TEXT, AUTHOR-DATE CITATION EXAMPLES